It’s kind of interesting in today’s society how we look down on drugs, whereas alcohol and over abusing food like salt/sugar are perfectly accepted.

 Until you know who you are, you will be addicted to thought and not even realize it.

-The basis of an illusion is something that you think is true, or is real but isn’t in the absolute sense.
+The basis of an illusion is something that you think is true or real, but it isn’t in the absolute sense.

-Perfection not in the beliefs, or contemplations but in the mysteriousness, in the unknown to mind perfection itself.
+Perfection not in the beliefs or contemplations, but in the mysteriousness, in the unknown mind itself.

 In other words, you cannot make it happen.
 Most of the world are trying to let go of their addictions by trying to MAKE them happen.

-This has worked in one sense of the case, that whatever was trying to be covered up by that addiction because it was forced away, the cover up will always streamline into something else.
+This has worked in one sense, in that whatever was trying to be covered up by that addiction was forced away, the cover up will always streamline into something else.

-That means that it may take for the thoughts to stop for much longer periods of time, for the addictions to stop naturally.
+That means that it may take much longer periods of time for the thoughts and addictions to stop naturally.

-Addictions must stop naturally as a result of disidentifying from the mind, from the conditioning and so that the thoughts of “CRAVING” can dissolve.
+Addictions must stop naturally as a result of dis-identifying from the mind, from the conditioning so that the thoughts of “CRAVING” can dissolve.